open-mmlab/mmdeploy/tools/package_tools/scripts/windows/README.md

    in sdk folder:

    `. .\set_env.ps1`

+   if you use sdk cuda version:

-   (you have to additionally install cuda and cudnn if you use sdk cuda version)
+   (**you have to additionally install cuda and cudnn if use sdk cuda version**)

+   (**may need to set CUDNN environment variable point to cudnn root folder if use sdk cuda version**)

 4. build sdk
    in sdk folder: